DARPA-ASKEM/terarium/testing/manual/simulate-calibrate-model-configuration-w-sciml.md

 8. Click `Run`.
 9. As the calibration runs, the "Loss function" section on the right panel should have a chart showing a history of the loss.
 Expect it to be a timeseries that decreases quickly then slowly.
 10. When the calibration is completed successfully, there should be a chart showing the predicted values for each model variable and the dataset values to which it has been mapped.

-### 4. End test

-1. Click on "QA" on the top right of the screen.
-2. Click "Logout" to log out of the application.